 Your Academic Advising Team

-Please note Calgary Campus Advisors are currently working remotely.
-Don’t worry, we will absolutely continue to support you as you plan your education and can be reached as follows:
+Please note Calgary Campus Advisors are here to support you as you plan your education and can be reached as follows:

 |Book a Phone/Zoom Appointment:||

 Available to current U of L students.
 To schedule an appointment, please use the form specific to your campus.
 You will need to log into your U of L Outlook 365 account.

 For the quickest response, please submit your question(s) through the form below.